meteoprog/meteoprog-weather-informers/readme.txt

 == Changelog ==

+= 1.0.3 =
+* 🆕 Confirmed full compatibility with WordPress 6.9.
+* 🛠 Updated "Tested up to" to 6.9.
+* 🔒 Disabled HTML editing mode in the block editor.
+* 🧹 Internal cleanup for upcoming iframe mode.
+* 🛡 Prefixed admin template variables for Plugin Check compliance.

 = 1.0.2 =
 * 🐞 Fixed issue where `[su_meteoprog_informer]` without an ID rendered an empty informer block when no default informer was set.
 * ⚙️ Improved data layer generation — prevents empty IDs in `<head>` output.